rianquinn/hypervisor/docs/Microkernel Syscall Specification.md

 This syscall tells the microkernel to output RDI and RSI to the console device the microkernel is currently using for debugging.

-**WARNING:**
-In production builds of Bareflank, this syscall is not present.

 **Input:**
 | Register Name | Bits | Description |
 | :------------ | :--- | :---------- |